nats-io/nats.net/docs/documentation/intro.md

 # [JetStream](#tab/jetstream)

-JetStream is the built-in distributed persistence system built-in to the same NATS server binary.
+JetStream is the distributed persistence system built-in to the same NATS server binary.
 Messages published to JetStream are stored on the NATS JetStream server and can be retrieved by consumers any time after publishing.

 Start NATS server with JetStream enabled: